-If by unfortunate chance the drive that fails is the first one in the old configuration, then Micro-Exec will be in the first save area on that drive, and you will have to boot it by typing nB to NVIO (Maxc1) or AltIO (Maxc2) as discussed in the AltIO and NVIO sections.
+If by unfortunate chance the drive that fails is the first one in the old configuration, then Micro-Exec will be in the first save area on that drive, and you will have to boot it by typing nB to AltIO as discussed in the AltIO section.
 This is a little different from the normal boot procedure which defaults the drive for booting to drive A.

-C. "Micro Breakpoint" prints out on the Nova console (Infoton) on Maxc1, or in the AltIO command window on Maxc2.
-(On Maxc1, this and similar NVIO messages will usually appear above the lowest line of text and two lines of numbers usually displayed by NVIO.)
+C. "Micro Breakpoint" prints out in the AltIO command window.
 This message means that the microprocessor hit a breakpoint, which is usually caused either by Tenex executing a HALT instruction or by the microcode detecting some serious internal inconsistency.